 Teaching internationally was one of the best decisions I made during my educational career.
-Germany was everything and more than I could've asked for as my final teaching placement at ISU.
+Germany was everything and more than I could have asked for as my final teaching placement at ISU.
 From learning about an entirely new culture to working with teachers from around the world at the international school in Fellbach, I learned something new everyday.
 The connections and relationships I built while abroad are ones that will last a lifetime.
-I can not wait to go back and visit!
+I cannot wait to go back and visit!

 The most valuable learning experience I encountered was being able to travel all around Germany and see a country that was a huge part of world history.
 I learned the most about Germany while visiting Berlin.
 We were able to walk the remains of the Berlin Wall, visit multiple historical museums, see Checkpoint Charlie, Topography of Terror, the Memorial to the Murdered Jews of Europe, and more.
 Each part of Berlin was humbling and an experience I will never forget.